-- Provide validated test batteries critical for rapid development of clinical trials of novel therapeutic agents for the treatment of HIV dementia.
+- Clinical assessments: The Core can provide validated test batteries critical for rapid development of clinical trials of novel therapeutic agents for the treatment of HIV-associated cognitive disorders.